caderek/benny/README.md

     file: 'myFileNameWithoutExtension'
     // Destination folder (can be nested), will be created if not exists:
     folder: 'myFolder',
-    // Version string - if provided will be added to the default file name
-    // and included in the file content
+    // Version string - if provided will be included in the file content
     version: require('package.json').version,
   }),